Community Support Services

 - Computers & Adapted Technology Training

-The Inglis Adult Day Program professionals help consumers gain access to community services they need and keep the consumer's other social service agencies informed.
-Nursing services monitor changes in health, provide physical assessments and general health screenings, and keep the consumer's primary care provider informed, as needed.
+The Inglis Adult Day Program knowledgeable professionals are familiar with individuals' unique abilities and provide dignified and respected care.
+They help participants gain access to the community services they need and keep the consumer's other social service agencies informed.
+Nursing services implement the health practices recommended by physicians and/or therapists, monitor changes in health, provide physical assessments and general health screenings.
+They keep the consumer's primary care provider informed, as needed.
 Caregivers provide individual attention to meet the care needs of participants (such as activities of daily living - feeding, toileting, etc.).

-Most participants travel to and from the Inglis Adult Day Program using SEPTA CCT Connect.
+Most participants travel to and from the Inglis Adult Day Program using SEPTA CCT Connect, although other transportation providers may be available.
 Others rely on caregivers for transportation.

 The Inglis Adult Day Program accepts payment from both private and public sources.
-Participants may be eligible for funding from The Philadelphia Corporation on Aging, the Pennsylvania Department of Public Welfare or the Veterans Administration.
-In addition, the Inglis Day Program accepts numerous state and federal waivers for payment.
-The Day Program staff can assist participants, family members or other caregivers in finding funding sources.
+Participants may be eligible for funding from their Managed Care Organization (MCO) who manages their Home and Community Based Services.
+The Day Program staff can assist participants, family members or other caregivers in finding funding sources and resources for enrollment.

 To learn more about the Inglis Day Program, please call our customer service center toll-free at 1.866.2.INGLIS (1.866.246.4547), or email us at firstname.lastname@example.org